containrrr/watchtower/docs/notifications.md

 - `gotify` to send notifications via Gotify
 - `shoutrrr` to send notifications via [containrrr/shoutrrr](https://github.com/containrrr/shoutrrr)

+!!! note "Using multiple notifications with environment variables"
-> There is currently a [bug](https://github.com/spf13/viper/issues/380) in Viper, which prevents comma-separated slices to be used when using the environment variable.
-A workaround is available where we instead put quotes around the environment variable value and replace the commas with spaces, as `WATCHTOWER_NOTIFICATIONS="slack msteams"`
+    There is currently a bug in Viper (https://github.com/spf13/viper/issues/380), which prevents comma-separated slices to be used when using the environment variable.
+    A workaround is available where we instead put quotes around the environment variable value and replace the commas with
+    spaces:
+    ```
+    WATCHTOWER_NOTIFICATIONS="slack msteams"
+    ```

-> If you're a `docker-compose` user, make sure to specify environment variables' values in your `.yml` file without double quotes (`"`).
+    If you're a `docker-compose` user, make sure to specify environment variables' values in your `.yml` file without double quotes (`"`).
+This prevents unexpected errors when watchtower starts.
->
-> This prevents unexpected errors when watchtower starts.

 ## Settings